 We rely on a combination of patent, copyright, trademark and trade secret laws and restrictions on disclosure to protect our intellectual property rights.
 We have registered 21 patent and applied for an additional 160 patents with the PRC State Intellectual Property Office.
 We have registered 84 software copyrights with the PRC National Copyright Administration.
 We have also registered domain names, including weibo.com, weibo.cn and weibo.com.cn.
-We have obtained an exclusive, perpetual, worldwide and royalty-free license from SINA to use its "新浪微博," "念 ma" and "念 mar" trademarks.
+We have obtained an exclusive, perpetual, worldwide and royalty-free license from SINA to use its "新浪微博," "o" and "o" and "o" trademarks.